-If you have any questions regarding whether certain information or materials can be used for FWD business, please contact your manager.
+If you have any questions regarding whether certain information or materials can be used for FWD business, please contact your manager, the Brand and Marketing department or your Compliance team.

 Question: Mike is working on FWD's internal network when he notices a strange folder called "Songs and Programs".
 He opens the folder to find that there are hundreds of songs, images, movies and a few programs that appear to be downloaded without permission.
 What should Mike do?